sagnibak/virtual-machine/pythonic/README.md

 - [x] Write a bytecode assembler
 - [x] Write a bytecode interpreter
 - [ ] Read ascii as bytes from stdin

+## Known Issues

+- [ ] Labels currently cannot be substrings of each other.
+Use `re.replace` and match on whole word instead of `str.replace`.
+- [ ] I/O is a kludge.
+MMIO must solve it.
 ## Running

 You must follow the [Assembly Specification](#assembly-specification) to